The British Win, Yet Lose

 The larger monument placed in 2016 across the open square, in the direction of the farm, is for the British units that served here.

 The grassy area in front of the Crown Forces Monument gives a better sense of what the N.C. militiamen faced.
 It is roughly 80 yards from the Forbis Memorial, well outside the 50-yard effective range of muskets.
-If the British attacking you here over the open field walked at a normal pace, they would cover the distance from the monument to the modern fence in about 30 seconds, the minimum amount of time it took to reload.
-So they are already close by the time of the first militia volley, and get extremely close in less time than it takes you to reload.
+If the British attacking you here over the open field walked at a normal pace, they would cover the distance from the monument to the modern fence in about 30 seconds, the minimum amount of time it took most people to reload.
+So they are already close by the time of the first militia volley, and get extremely close in less time than it takes you to ready a second shot.

 First Line Battle Map